Calibrated Stackelberg Games: Learning Optimal Commitments Against Calibrated Agents: Model Preliminaries

-We remark that without adaptivity (i.e., for $s = 1$ and $t = T$),~\Cref{def:calibration-adaptive} is weaker than the standard definition of calibration (listed for completeness in Appendix~\ref{app:calibration-std}) in two ways: (1) standard calibration takes each prediction $\bp\in\forecastset$ as an independent bin, thus having infinitely many binning functions: $w_{\bp}(\cdot)=\delta_{\bp}(\cdot)$.
-Instead, we only require calibration with respect to the predefined binning $\Pi$ which only contains a finite number of binning functions; (2) standard calibration cares about the $\ell_1$ loss across bins, but we only consider $\ell_\infty$ loss (i.e., maximum instead of summation over bins).
+We remark that without adaptivity (i.e., instead of requiring calibration error to be small for any sub-interval $[s,t]$, only requiring it to be small on the entire interval $[1,T]$),~\Cref{def:calibration-error} is weaker than the standard definition of calibration (e.g., \citep{foster1998asymptotic}, listed for completeness in Appendix~\ref{app:calibration-std}) in two ways: (1) standard calibration takes each prediction $\bp\in\forecastset$ as an independent bin, thus having infinitely many binning functions: $w_{\bp}(\cdot)=\delta_{\bp}(\cdot)$.
+Instead, we only require calibration with respect to the predefined binning $\Pi$ which only contains a finite number of binning functions; (2) standard calibration cares about the summation over calibration error across bins, but we only consider the maximum error.

-\xhdr{Stackelberg Games.} A \emph{Stackelberg game} is defined as the tuple $(\calA_P, \calA_A, U_P, U_A)$, where $\calA_P$ and $\calA_A$ are the principal and the agent action spaces respectively, and $U_P: \calA_P \times \calA_A \to \bbR_+$ and $U_A: \calA_P \times \calA_A \to \bbR_+$ are the principal and the agent utility functions respectively.
+\paragraph{Stackelberg Games.} A \emph{Stackelberg game} is defined as the tuple $(\calA_P, \calA_A, U_P, U_A)$, where $\calA_P$ and $\calA_A$ are the principal and the agent action spaces respectively, and $U_P: \calA_P \times \calA_A \to \bbR_+$ and $U_A: \calA_P \times \calA_A \to \bbR_+$ are the principal and the agent utility functions respectively.
 For ease of exposition, we work with \emph{finite} Stackelberg games (i.e., $|\calA_P| = \numP$ and $|\calA_A| = \numA$) and generalize our results to continuous games in Section~\ref{sec:continuous}.
 When the principal plays action $x \in \calA_P$ and the agent plays action $y \in \calA_A$, then the principal and the agent receive utilities $U_P(x,y)$ and $U_A(x,y)$ respectively.
 We also define the principal's \emph{strategy space} as the simplex over actions: $\calH_P = \Delta(\calA_P)$.
 For a strategy $\h \in \calH_P$, we oftentimes abuse notation slightly and write $U_P(\h, y) := \E_{x \sim \h} [U_P(x,y)]$.

 \emph{Repeated Stackelberg games} capture the \emph{repeated} interaction between a principal and an agent over $T$ rounds.
 What distinguishes Stackelberg games from other types of games is the inter-temporal relationship between the principal's action/strategy and the agent's response; specifically, the principal first commits to a strategy $\h_t \in \calH_P$ and the agent subsequently \emph{best-responds} to it with $y_t \in \calA_A$.
 Let $\vp_t \in \calF_P = \calH_P$ be the agent's \emph{belief} regarding the principal's strategy at round $t$.
 In standard Stackelberg games: $\vp_t = \h_t$, i.e., the agent has full knowledge of the principal's strategy.
 In this paper, we consider games where the agent does not in general know $\h_t$ when playing, but they only best-respond according to their belief $\vp_t$.
 The agent's \emph{best-response} to \emph{belief} $\vp_t$ according to her underlying utility function $U_A$ is action $y_t \in \calA_A$ such that